In this Article

 How Long Does the Cramping Last?

 There’s only a short window of time when the implantation occurs.
 Given the fact that the process itself lasts for a couple of days or so, it is assumed that the cramping should fade away after two to three days.
-Some women may experience cramps for around 12-15 days while others may have no cramps at all, even after having successfully conceived.
+In rare cases, some women may experience cramps for around 12-15 days while others may have no cramps at all, even after having successfully conceived.
 Therefore, there’s no conclusive answer to this, since there is a strong possibility of multiple factors governing the process and its effects.

 Are There Any Remedies for Implantation Cramping?